f1v/f1v-blog/src/content/blockchain-crud-app/index.md

     }
    ```

-   again, this function doesn't currently do anything, so let's start by saving an empty User array to memory and store it in a variable called `_users`.
+   Again, this function doesn't currently do anything, so let's start by saving an empty User array to memory and store it in a variable called `_users`.
 When creating a new array in Solidity, you must define the length of an array, which in this case we want to be the number of users in our `userIndex` array, so we can use `userIndex.length`:

    ```sol
     User[] memory _users = new User[](userIndex.length);